Elements of a Good Experiment

 There are several steps to take before you actually do an experiment.

 You will maintain a notebook of your lab experience.
-It is an up to date diary of your lab work.
-It should contain dates, names, times, equipment lists, diagrams, raw data, musings, ideas, sketches, casual observations...
-One good model is to write only on the right hand page, and use the left hand page to insert graphs and tables or other computer-generated information.
-They may be taped or glued in place.
-In very formal cases one would sign and date across the boundary of such inserted items.
+It may be hard copy hand written, or an on-line version.
+This is the 21st century, and many research organizations do it electronically.
+In either case, it is an up to date diary of your lab work.
+I will need to be given unfettered access to the on-line version.
+With either approach, it should contain dates, names, times, equipment lists, diagrams, raw data, musings, ideas, sketches, graphs, data, casual observations...
 The lab notebook is the basis for your lab report, which should contain nothing that isn't in the notebook, at least rudimentarily.
 It should be decipherable by your colleagues, but is intended to be a working document, not a finished product.
 I will examine these notebooks from time to time without notice.

 Here are some guidelines:

 (Obviously, some are only relevant to hard-copy notebooks)